-- uftpd listens to port ftp/tcp found in
+- Listens to port ftp/tcp and tftp/udp found in

-- uftpd serves files from the ftp user’s home directory, fallback
+- Serves files from the ftp user’s home directory, as specified in

-- uftpd can be run from inetd or as a standalone daemon
+- Can run from inetd or as a standalone daemon

-- uftpd can run as root, with chroot and privsep, or as a regular user
+- Can run as root, with chroot and privsep, or as a regular user

-Disclaimer: uftpd is not intended for use on the Internet, it is NOT secure, suitable or even scalable.
-It’s intended for home users, developers of embedded systems (me), or other users inside an already secured local area network.
-If you want something secure, you should probably try vsftpd
+Disclaimer: uftpd was never made for the Internet, it may work and it may even be secure.
+The developer has employed some of the most common techniques, but avoided others in an effort to keep uftpd user friendly.
+Nevertheless, uftpd is intended for home users, developers of embedded systems (me), or other users inside an already secured local area network.
+If you want something really secure, you should probably try vsftpd

 Want to know why this exists?
 If you’re really interested, read my rant for background and context :)